To Commemorate the Centenary of the First World War

 The Devon Remembers project will bring the county’s legacy of war memorials and those they commemorate back to prominence and re-position them at the heart of their communities.

 In 2013, the Devon County Council submitted a bid to the Heritage Lottery Fund to support up to 50 individual community projects conduct intergenerational and interpretative projects exploring the stories behind the names recorded on their war memorials and, in some case, the names that are missing from memorials.
 The bid was successful, and we are pleased to announce that Devon County Council’s Heritage Service has received a First Round development grant from the Heritage Lottery Fund for this strand of the Devon Remembers project.
-A part-time project officer will be appointed soon.

 This will allow us to engage with Devon’s communities about the huge range of Centenary activity being planned over the next four years, identify the projects the Council is able to support and plan the infrastructure to capture all the information we wish to collect for the benefit of future generations.